halisonfernandes/Docker4Acquia/README.md

 * Lynx
 * make

-__Note for Windows users:__ On Windows environments it is required to install Linux Bash for Windows, more information about it can be found [here](https://msdn.microsoft.com/en-us/commandline/wsl/about) and [here](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
+__Note for Windows users:__ On Windows environments it is also required to install Linux Bash for Windows, more information about it can be found [here](https://msdn.microsoft.com/en-us/commandline/wsl/about) and [here](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).

 * * *